creamakerspace/website/content/faq.md

 You can change it yourself from the [Customer Portal](https://billing.stripe.com/p/login/4gw2aJasm65hgUw000) or reach out to us to help you make the change.

+### Can I volunteer in the makerspace?

+Our goal is to build a sustainable organization that doesn't require extensive volunteering to survive, and as we grow, we intend to hire staff to target specific gaps.

+That said, we still welcome and appreciate volunteer efforts from our members, whether it's re-calibrating the laser, double-checking the spacing of the SawStop brake cartridge, or adding art within the space.
+But please know that we are not currently able to compensate volunteer work (both for our own financial limiations and to remain compliant with [L&I law regarding volunteers](https://www.lni.wa.gov/insurance/insurance-requirements/volunteers/))

+### Can I teach a class?

+As a collaborative community, we welcome and encourage ad-hoc, informal teaching and collaboration arrangements between members and their guests (as allowed by membership plans).

+We may also be able to accomodate and assiste with coordinating uncompensated volunteer teaching beyond the scope of members and their guests on a case-by-case basis.

+We are looking into providing a more formal program for individuals to share their own skills and even get paid for it.
+However, as a small business, we do have to structure it to be compliant with policies from Washington State's Department of Labor & Industry (most notably, through an employee or registered independent contractor).

 ### Is Crea a non-profit?